-(b) Damies (100100).
-James Clarke & Co., 1957).
 The prophets Jeremiah, Ezekiel, Haggai, and Zechariah used Nisan (spring to spring) reckoning for Jewish as well as Babylonian and Persian kings.
+The only exceptions are Jeremiah 39:1-10 and 52:1-34, where Tishri and Persian kings.
 The only exceptions are Jeremiah 39:1-10 and 52:1-34, where Tishri (autumn to autumn) reckoning is employed for Jewish kings as in the book of Kings.
-Thus, the apparent discrepancy between Daniel 1:1 and Jeremiah 25:1 may be explained on the basis of Tishri as opposed to Nisan reckoning for the reign of King Jehoiakim (the phrase "first year of Nebuchadnezzar" - August, 605 to April, 604 a.c.).
-Furthermore, it becomes clear on this basis that the seige of Jerusalern lasted for two and a the seige of Jerusalem lasted for two and a half years instead of one and a half years halt years instead of one and a half years as many have thought; for on Tishri reckon-ing, it began on January 15, 588, and ended on July 18, 586 B.C.
-This is confirmed by the fact that Ezekiel 24:1 must be dated in January, 588 n.c., to be in Zedekiah's 9th year, while Ezekiel 33:21 (which is obvious-ly just three years after this and about six months after the fall of Jerusalem) must be in January, 585 n.c.
+Thus, the apparent discrepancy between Daniel 1:1 and Jeremiah 25:1 may be ex-plained on the basis of Tishri as opposed to Nisan reckoning for the reign of King Jehoiakim (the phrase "first year of Nebu-chadnezzar" in Jeremiah 25:1 should be translated "accession year of Nebuchadnez-zar"-August, 605 to April, 604 B.C.).
+Fur-thermore, it becomes clear on this basis that the seige of Jerusalem lasted for two and a half years instead of one and a half years as many have thought; for on Tishri reckon-ing, it began on January 15, 588, and ended on July 18, 586 B.C.
+This is confirmed by the fact that Ezekiel 24:1 must be dated in January, 588 n.c., to be in Zedekiah's 9th year, while Ezekiel 33:21 (which is obvious-ly just three years after this and about six months after the fall of Jerusalem) must be in January, 585 n.c. in January, 585 n.c.